 Because so few men are diagnosed with breast cancer, it is difficult to study the treatment of breast cancer in men separately from women.
 Treating breast cancer in men is similar to treating women with the disease.
-Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, proton therapy, bone-directed therapy, and palliative therapy.
+Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, immunotherapy, proton therapy, and palliative medicine.
 A combination of treatments may be used to provide the best chance of disease control.